Retinal Damage: A Hole in the Macula

 Very rarely injury to the eye can lead to this condition.
 Usually, however, these holes apparently develop spontaneously leaving little known method of preventing their development.
 It is unknown who is at risk.

 A surgical procedure called vitrectomy is often used to treat holes that go all the way through the macula.
-The vitreous is removed to prevent it from pulling on the retina.
-It is replaced with a gas bubble that eventually fills with natural fluids.
+The vitreous gel is removed allowing for a variety of repairs, including treatment of macular holes.
+The gel is replaced with a gas bubble that eventually fills with natural fluids.

 Following surgery, patients must usually keep their faces down for two or three weeks.
 This position allows the bubble to press against the macula and seal the hole.
 The air bubble itself, however, may take anywhere from 6-8 weeks following surgery to be gradually reabsorbed by the body, and the vitreous cavity is then filled with liquid produced by cells in the front of the eye.

 Vitrectomy can lead to complications, most commonly an increase in how fast cataracts develop.
-Other less common complications include infection and retinal detachment either during surgery or afterward.
+Other less common complications include infection, retinal detachment or acute angle-closure glaucoma8 either during surgery or afterward.

 Vitrectomy for newly formed (6 months or less) macular holes can result, on average, in about 3 lines on the eye chart improvement.
 Recovery of vision varies.
 Some patients achieve only a small amount of vision recovery, while others achieve a more significant improvement.